SS Bingera (1905): History

 The SS Bingera was the first turbine steamer to sail Australian waters.

-Once the railway to Townsville was built in 1926, the mail travelled by rail and the ship was no longer needed.
-On 28 November 1929 it was dumped on the beach of Bishop Island at the mouth of the Brisbane River, (now incorporated into the Port of Brisbane), after all sellable parts were removed.
+Once the railway to Townsville was built in 1926, the mail travelled by rail and the ship was therefore no longer needed.
+On 28 November 1929, she was dumped on the beach of Bishop Island at the mouth of the Brisbane River, (now incorporated into the Port of Brisbane), after all saleable parts were removed.